tammerg/FaceCheck/README.md

 ## My Frontend Project
-Javascript Game
+A Travel Through Time
 ### General Project Summary
-Going to utilize the Scratch API or Google Drawings API to allow user to create either enemy/own character, that will be involved in a side scrolling game.
+Use the Face++ API to get gender, race, facial accessories and age and user Firebase to update the site.

 ### Technologies Used
 HTML5